clarity-script/clarity-script/README.md

 ```

 ## A subset of JavaScript
-As you can see above ClarityScript is looking very familiar for any modern developer and able to run and compile everywhere without any problem.
+As you can see above ClarityScript is looking very familiar to any modern developer and able to run and compile everywhere without any problem.
 But there are some limitations and specifics imposed to keep full compatibility with Clarity.
 For example there are no `for` or `while` loops (use `.filter`, `.map`, `.reduce`), variables must be declared with things like `defineData`, function parameters are `typed` and return value is wrapped in `ok` statement and functions are exported with `definePublic` wrapper.

 ## Comes with a framework and runtime
-ClarityScript comes with a framework that provides equvivalent for every Clarity native [function or keyword](https://docs.blockstack.org/core/smart/clarityref).
+ClarityScript comes with a framework that provides equivalent for every Clarity native [function or keyword](https://docs.blockstack.org/core/smart/clarityref).
 For example for working with `map` data structure you could use:
 ```javascript
 import { defineMap, Int } from 'clarity-script'